lxhom/sedbot/README.md

 # sedbot

-This is a bot which responds to tweets with `$sedthis (sed magic)` with the sed magic applied to the tweet above the mention.
+This is a bot which responds to tweets containing `$sedthis (sed magic)` with the sed magic applied to the tweet above the mention.

 This bot was written to be used with [deta](https://deta.sh) (with a 1 minute cron), but you can use it locally.